Skip to content

 Portrait of Alfred Persson

-I'm Alfred Persson, a freelance AI product engineer.
-I studied interaction technology and design at Umeå University, then spent five years building blockchain applications and infrastructure where reliability under unpredictable conditions wasn't optional.
+I'm Alfred Persson, a freelance AI engineer.
+I studied interaction technology and design at Umeå University (software engineering combined with UX and usability), then spent five years building production distributed systems where reliability under unpredictable conditions wasn't optional.
 The AI focus came in the last stretch: building demos and RAG pipelines at ChromaWay on the platform's built-in LLM inference and vector database support, then Datalumina's six-week production AI program.

 AI engineering hits the same core problem in a new domain: building systems that fail gracefully when you can't predict the inputs.
-I now apply that combination of production engineering and user-side thinking about trust, uncertainty, and workflow fit to AI features in B2B SaaS.
+I apply that combination of production engineering and user-side thinking about trust, uncertainty, and workflow fit to AI products end-to-end.
 The maturity ladder this audit uses is my synthesis of CMMI, Nielsen's heuristics, Microsoft's HAX guidelines, Google's PAIR work, and Husain/Shankar on eval-driven development.
 More about me.

 How we work together